catileptic/bg-disconnect/content/about.md

 ### Ela Kagel

 **Email**:[ela@supermarkt-berlin.net](mailto:ela@supermarkt-berlin.net)
 Ela is co-founder and managing partner of SUPERMARKT Berlin, a community hub & platform for digital culture & commons-based economies.
-Ela has a special interest in exploring self-organisation, collaboration and organizational design.
-She is board member of Platform Cooperatives Germany, an umbrella organisation for emerging platform coops.
+Ela has a special interest in exploring self-organization, collaboration and organizational design.
+She is board member of Platform Cooperatives Germany, an umbrella organization for emerging platform coops.
 Ela has initiated MoneyLab Berlin and works as a governance advisor for the Circles Coop, a digital, people-powered money system.

 ### Claudia Núñez